aica-technology/api/docs/docs/concepts/05-building-blocks/03-components.md

 ## Predicates

-Components declare and broadcast key internal states as predicate messages, which are used by the Dynamic State Engine to trigger events.
+Components declare and broadcast key internal states as predicate messages, which are used by the Event Engine to trigger events.
 Refer to [Events](./02-events.md) for more information.

-### Lifecycle predicates

-Lifecycle components are based on [lifecycle nodes](../03-ros-concepts/02-lifecycle.md) and have additional predicates for each lifecycle state:

-- `is_unconfigured`
-- `is_inactive`
-- `is_active`
-- `is_finalized`

 ### Auto lifecycle events

 When a lifecycle components is loaded, it starts in the unconfigured state and normally requires an external trigger to transition into different states.

-In the AICA System, lifecycle components can auto-configure and auto-activate themselves.
-Associating the `is_unconfigured` predicate with a `lifecycle: configure` event enables the component to automatically configure itself.
-Equivalently, the `is_inactive` predicate can be used to trigger a `lifecycle: activate` event.
+In the AICA System, lifecycle components can auto-configure and auto-activate themselves using [transition events](./02-events.md#transitions).
+Associating the `on_load` state transition with a `lifecycle: configure` event enables the component to automatically configure itself.
+Equivalently, the `on_configure` transition can be used to trigger a `lifecycle: activate` event.

 ## Services

 Components can provide service endpoints to trigger specific behaviors on demand.
-For compatibility with the application syntax and the Dynamic State Engine, the component service are limited to one of two request types:
+For compatibility with the application syntax and the Event Engine, the component service are limited to one of two request types:

 - Service request with no payload
 - Service request with a string payload

-The service response object for both types contains an execution status and message and is automatically handled by the Dynamic State Engine.
+The service response object for both types contains an execution status and message and is automatically handled by the Event Engine.